gconcheri/FoPra34/README.md

 ## Git

 - open a terminal
-- Get a local copy of the remote repoistory with `git clone https://gitlab.lrz.de/cmt-computational-physics/fopra34.git` Alternatively, initialize a new repository in an exisiting folder with `git init`.
+- Get a local copy of the remote repository with `git clone https://gitlab.lrz.de/cmt-computational-physics/fopra34.git` Alternatively, initialize a new repository in an exisiting folder with `git init`.
 - write code and modify local files
 - `git status` shows which files have been changed.